Colorado

 Data Disposal Requirements

-Colorado law (C.R.S. § 6-1-713 and § 6-1-713.5) also requires entities to develop written policies for the disposal of paper and electronic documents containing personal identifying information and to implement reasonable security procedures.
+Colorado law (C.R.S. §§ 6-1-713 and 6-1-713.5) requires entities to develop written policies for the disposal of paper and electronic documents containing personal identifying information and to implement reasonable security procedures for destruction.

 Penalties for Violations

 Violations of the Colorado Privacy Act are treated as deceptive trade practices under the Colorado Consumer Protection Act.
-The Attorney General or district attorneys may seek civil penalties through court proceedings.
+The Attorney General and district attorneys may seek civil penalties through court proceedings.

 | Violation Type | Maximum Penalty |